> Articles > Closure In JavaScript

 When a function is available inside another function then closure is created.
 The inner function will have access to variable and parameters of outer function even after return of outer function.
 That means we can call the inner function later and it will have access to variables and parameters of outer function.
 The closure has reference to the variables and parameters of outer function.

-Let's see some examples of closure in JavaScript-
+Let's see some closure in JavaScript examples-

 Example 1